edehr/edehr/docs/course-designer/cd-lms.md

 First select the preconfigured tool your LMS admin created.
 Set the **Activity name**.
 Perhaps use the same name as the external tool but that is up to you.
 This name will appear in the course activities as well as in the EdEHR.
 ![5]

 Important for your students.
 Click the "show more" and add a description for this activity.
 This description will be combined with the description you create in the EdEHR assignment.
+You can include line feeds to format the description and URLs to resources.
+The EdEHR will automatically convert these URLs into hyperlinks for the student to use.

 Return to the course and select the activity you just added.
 ![6]